what you need to know

 You can get iron from food, but depending on the type, it may not be absorbed well and it may not be sufficient to meet your requirements.
-There are two types of iron found in the diet, non-haem and haem.
-Non-haem iron is found in plants, nuts and legumes.
-This is absorbed at a much lower rate than haem iron, which is found in animal products such as meat, especially red meat.
-Its important to remember that even if you are making a conscious effort to ingest more haem iron, by eating meat, other daily habits like drinking tea and coffee after your meals can reduce iron absorption and reduce your iron intake.
+There are two types of iron found in the diet, non-haem, and haem.
+Non-haem iron is found in plants, nuts, and legumes.
+This is absorbed in a much lower rate than haem iron, which is found in animal products such as meat, especially red meat.
+It's important to remember that even if you are making a conscious effort to ingest more haem iron, by eating meat, other daily habits like drinking tea and coffee after your meals can reduce iron absorption and reduce your iron intake.

 Who might need to supplement their diet with iron?

 Monthly periods are the commonest cause of iron loss worldwide and research shows that women of childbearing age need 2-3 times more iron than men.
 Amongst women who experience heavier periods, especially in their 30’s and 40’s, adequate daily iron intake is particularly important and may be difficult to achieve with diet alone.

 Although a vegetarian diet will be high in iron-rich foods, the plant-based (non-haem) sources of iron are poorly absorbed in the diet.
 This may be coupled with other potential absorption obstacles such as phytates in whole grains and legumes or tannins in tea and coffee, which can bind iron and further reduce absorption.
 Iron is used by the body’s muscles to help produce energy and this explains why active exercisers, especially adults who enjoy endurance exercise (e.g. running, rowing, cycling) to maintain and support energy and normal immunity.